manasa-09-tech/SlashMark/BASIC/TASK1/README.md

   3. Install required packages by running:

+      npm init -y
+      npm install express
       npm install
+      npm install dotenv

-  4. Create a .env file and add your encryption key like this:
+  5. Create a .env file and add your encryption key like this:

       ENCRYPTION_KEY=12345678901234567890123456789012

-  5. Start the server with:
+  6. Start the server with:

       nodemon app.js

-  6. Open your browser and go to:
+  7. Open your browser and go to:

       http://localhost:3000/encrypt